Sun Protection For Your Baby

 If you’ve ever stood in a big box store staring down an abundance of sunscreen products trying to figure out which one to buy, you’re not alone.
-Let’s take a look at Sun Protection For Your Baby.
+Here’s how to get or buy the best sun protection for your baby.

 What SPF is needed?
 What is broad-spectrum protection?
 Are these scientific-sounding ingredients safe?
 These are the questions that race through your mind as you try to figure out which sunscreen is best for your family, especially for your baby.

 The FDA has put new sunscreen guidelines into place and they’ll help address some of the confusion by adding a star-based rating system to help you choose the sunscreens with the most sun protection for your baby.

 Understand these 3 things

-As a parent, there are 3 key things to understand when choosing sun protection:
+As a parent, consider these 3 key things to understand when heading out with baby into the glorious sunshine:

-- All the ways you can protect your skin from sun exposure.
+- All the ways you can protect your skin, and baby’s skin, from sun exposure

 - Getting protection from both UVA and UVB rays

-- Buying a protective sunscreen and safely using it.
+- Choosing an effective sunscreen and safely using it

 UVB vs. UVA rays